matthieupauze/k8s-setup-script/k8s-setup.md

 watch kubectl get pods -n kube-system
 ```

-The cluster in healthy only when they are all
+The cluster is healthy when they are all

 - STATUS (Ready)